Is Jet Lag Worse When Coming Back From Japan to The USA?

 All these three causes together can create a huge jet lag that impacts your life for a long time.
 But how long does jet lag last?

-You must know that the average recovery is of one to two time zones each day, so when returning from Japan you will have a hard time getting your internal clock right.
+You must know that the average recovery is one to two time zones each day, so when returning from Japan you will have a hard time getting your internal clock right.
 I would say that you can prepare yourself for at least 7 days of jet lag if you manage to advance your internal clock by 2 hours each day.
 If you manage to advance only 1 hour each day, it will take you twice the time to get rid of jet lag.

-The first days are the worst, but you will get better over time so don’t worry that much about it.
+The first days are the worst, but you will get better over time, so don’t worry that much about it.
 Still, if the fear of jet lag is haunting your thoughts, you must know that there are a few things you can do to minimize the effects.

 OK, you got it: jet lag is a terrible thing that can ruin the end of your holidays in Japan with a long-distance eastward return travel.
 Luckily, with all the studies that have been made to understand jet lag, we now have the answers to minimize the effects.

-There are other small easy things that can help a lot to minimize jet lag like drinking a lot of water to avoid dehydration (one of the jet lag symptoms) and moving around while in the plane and after landing.
-Also avoid caffeine and alcohol before the flight, during the flight and even a few days after.
+There are other small, easy things that can help a lot to minimize jet lag, like drinking a lot of water to avoid dehydration (one of the jet lag symptoms) and moving around while in the plane and after landing.
+Also avoid caffeine and alcohol before the flight, during the flight, and even a few days after.
 These two substances can really affect your already disturbed sleep.

 To help you with jet lag, you can try homeopathic jet lag prevention pills (they don’t interfere with your eventual medication) or a supplement for hydration (also natural).
 If you’re like me and have a hard time drinking water just for hydration, the supplement option can be of great help.
 These products are easily found online in shops like Amazon.
 I’ll give you two links if you want to have an idea of the natural products that can help you with jet lag: